Get Next-Level 9.1.4 spatial audio with the Sonos Arc Ultra Soundbar

 The best smart speakers for 2024

 It's mostly a matter of personal preference.
-If you already use Google Assistant on your Android phone, it makes sense to stick with that.
+If you’re already entrenched in the Google ecosystem and own an Android phone, it makes sense to stick with that.
+And if you have multiple Google-based smart devices in your home, you can use Google Home to easily control and navigate your devices.
 But while Alexa isn’t quite as good at answering general knowledge questions, it syncs just fine with things like calendars from your Google account.
-And it works with perhaps the widest variety of smart home devices, as well.
-If you’ve never used Alexa or Google Assistant, you can download their apps to your smart phone and spend some time testing them out before buying a speaker.
+And it works with perhaps the widest variety of smart home products as well.
+If you’ve never used Alexa or Google Assistant, you can download their apps on your iOS or Android phone and spend some time testing them out before buying a speaker.

 There are downsides to having a smart home device that’s always listening for a wake word, as giving more personal information to Amazon, Apple and Google can be a questionable decision.
 That said, all these companies have made it easier to manage how your data is used — you can opt out of humans reviewing some of your voice queries, and it's also less complicated to manage and erase your history with various digital assistants, too.